Financial-Times/o-footer-services/README.md

 </footer>
 ```

 All elements within the `.o-footer-servces__wrapper--top` section are entirely optional.
+You can find  examples of the variations [in the registry](https://registry.origami.ft.com/components/o-footer-services@1.0.2).
-As a move to future proof this component and the products that may use it, `.o-footer-services__wrapper--legal` is not optional.
+As a move to future proof this component and the products that may use it, **`.o-footer-services__wrapper--legal` is not optional.**

 ### Sass